-All members of the community will be made aware of the reporting procedure for online safety concerns, including breaches of filtering, peer on peer/child on child abuse, including cyberbullying and youth produced sexual imagery (sexting), online sexual violence and harassment, online abuse and exploitation and illegal content.
+All members of the community will be made aware of the reporting procedure for online safety concerns, including breaches of filtering, child-on-child abuse, including cyberbullying and youth produced sexual imagery (sexting), online sexual violence and harassment, online abuse and exploitation and illegal content.

-All members of the community will be made aware of the availability of the Cyber Choices early intervention programme for individuals who are involved in cybercrime, or those with a particular skill and interest in computing and technology who may be at risk of becoming involved in cybercrime.
+All member of the community will be made aware of the availability of the Cyber Choices early intervention programme for individuals who are involved in cybercrime, or those with a particular skill and interest in computing and technology who may be at risk of becoming involved in cybercrime.